TwoRingSoft/pkpassgenerator/README.md

 > The last step builds the `ImageSizeChecker` and `signpass` executables and runs `create-pass.sh`, which checks the sizes of the images you provided, copies them along with `pass.json` into a directory called `$PASS_NAME.pass`, and provides that to `signpass`.

 > `PASS_NAME` is derived from the URL you specify for the hosted filename at `barcode.message` from pass.json.

+> `signpass.xcodeproj` is provided by Apple in their Wallet Programming Guide, and is included in this project to complete the signing process.

 If everything works, a pass should appear on your screen, opened from the file called `$PASS_NAME.pkpass`.